5 Games to Play on Zoom, Because Another Quarantine May Be in Our Future

 By now, your social life probably looks something like this: Your group chats are ablaze with constant conversation, your screen time has reached an all-time high, and you’re very into phone calls.
 This might be our temporary reality—but that doesn’t mean you can’t make it a little more exciting.

-You’ve likely already had your first virtual dinner party (or even a virtual happy hour), so for your next online hang, consider adding a competitive twist: Play a game over Zoom, Skype, or Google Hangouts.
+You’ve already had your first virtual dinner party and virtual happy hour, so for your next online hang, consider adding a competitive twist: Play a game over Zoom, Skype, or Google Hangouts.
 Consider your Friday night (and Saturday and Sunday and beyond) plans sorted.

 With the help of a random word generator, you can easily play Pictionary over Skype or Google Hangouts—just hold up your drawing to the screen.
 If you have at least four people, it’s easy to divide into teams.
 Another option: On the free app Houseparty, you can start a game of Quick Draw right on your phone, which makes it even easier to get the competition brewing.

 On a good night out, karaoke is a great way to make you feel a little more free-spirited and lighthearted.
 On a night in, we dare say it might be even more powerful.
 Grab your hairbrush as a stand-in microphone, pull up the karaoke version of your go-to song on YouTube, and sing your heart out—virtual duets are highly encouraged.